M4NU5/Personal_Website/content/blog/story_time/adding-comments-to-my-blog/index.md

 ```

 We are simply looking to add `<img>` to the content object we are constructing.

-Hope this is of interest for anyone looking to explore this further.
+Hope this is help out anyone looking to explore this further.